01 of 11

 Making homemade pasta is well worth the extra effort.
 It has a texture and flavor that's much better than dried, store-bought pasta from the supermarket, and the act of making the dough and rolling it out on a pasta machine is fun for the whole family.
 Once you master using a pasta maker, you won't consider buying boxed dried again.

 Here is a step-by-step guide to making homemade pasta using a hand-crank pasta machine, in this instance the Marcato Atlas 150 Pasta Machine.
-You can sauce... it with whatever you'd like, but basil pesto or tomato sauce with Italian sausage emphasize the texture and flavor of fresh pasta.Continue to 2 of 11 below.
+You can sauce... it with whatever you'd like, but basil pesto or tomato sauce with Italian sausage emphasize the texture and flavor of the fresh pasta.Continue to 2 of 11 below.

 02 of 11